 Clearly, the types and subtypes listed here are analogous to the determinable and determinable types and subtypes of qualities recognized by BFO-conformant ontologies on the continuant side discussed already above.
 Here again the reader must bear in mind that in both sets of examples the determinate universals in question, while they need to be referred to using specific units of measure, are in fact unit-specification independent.

-5.3 Beat Process Profiles remove 1.19
+Beat process profiles

-One important sub-family of rate process profiles is illustrated by the beat or frequency profiles of cyclical processes, illustrated by the 60 beats per minute beating process of John’s heart, or the 120 beats per minute drumming process involved in one of John’s performances in a rock band, and so on.
+Example(process profile)[One important sub-family of rate process profiles is illustrated by the beat or frequency profiles of cyclical processes, illustrated by the 60 beats per minute beating process of John’s heart, or the 120 beats per minute drumming process involved in one of John’s performances in a rock band, and so on.

 Each such process includes what we shall call a beat process profile instance as part, a subtype of rate process profile in which the salient ratio is not distance covered but rather number of beat cycles per unit of time.
 Each beat process profile instance instantiates the determinable universal beat process profile.
 But it also instantiates multiple more specialized universals at lower levels of generality, selected from